Lead author: Uri Belkind, MD, MS, with the Medical Care Criteria Committee; January 2021

 Many healthcare facilities have established policies and procedures for obtaining consent for minors to receive HIV care, including prevention.
 In the absence of such policies and procedures in their respective facilities, clinicians can consult their facility’s legal or risk management departments.
 A lack of institutional policies that address consent and confidentiality for minors should not prevent clinicians from offering services that minors are legally allowed to access independently.

 Education about and assistance with an insurance plan’s member services regarding the following rights is essential so adolescents are able to:

 - Opt out of explanations of benefits or other communications (e.g., prior authorization notices) that are mailed to their parents or legal guardians regarding HIV care.

 - Request that insurance cards be mailed to the address of their choice (e.g., an alternate to family address).

 - Ensure that information is not inadvertently disclosed through electronic portals that parents or legal guardians are able to access (see discussion of Federal Law, above).

 Care providers are encouraged to provide hands-on assistance to adolescents when they need it to complete these tasks.
 Requirements vary across insurance companies and are not always straightforward.
-The NYSDOH AI Dear Colleague Letter (May 21, 2012) provides information about minors’ confidentiality rights with insurance companies.
+The NYSDOH Guidance for Local Health Departments (LHD) and Health Care Providers on STI Billing and Minor’s Consent to Prevention Services and HIV-related Services provides information about minors’ confidentiality rights with insurance companies.
 See NYSDOH HIV/AIDS Laws & Regulations for information on laws pertaining to HIV testing, reporting, and confidentiality.